SKIP_TO_MAIN_CONTENT

 At a glance

-This page shows how to run batch object detection on machine.dev GPU runners — the kind of pipeline you’d use to label a dataset, generate annotations, or analyze a video frame-by-frame.
+This page shows how to run batch object detection on machine.dev GPU runners.
+The kind of pipeline you’d use to label a dataset, generate annotations, or analyse a video frame by frame.

 When to use this

-• Extract and analyze objects, people, vehicles, or other entities
+• Pull objects, people, vehicles, or other entities out of a corpus

-• Generate metadata and annotations for computer vision datasets
+• Generate metadata and annotations for a CV training set

-• Create analytics from visual content without manual intervention
+• Build analytics from visual content with no manual review

 2. Downloads images from the COCO2017 dataset

-5. Uploads the results as a GitHub Actions artifact
+5. Uploads the CSV as a GitHub Actions artifact

 name: Batch Object Detection